 - MHFG ensures the soundness of its capital by allocating risk capital to its subsidiaries, etc., to control risk within the limits set for each company.
-In addition, MHFG regularly monitors the manner in which risk capital is used and reports to the Board of Directors, etc. - Business Policy Committees, such as the Risk Management Committee, comprehensibly coordinate and conduct discussions, and report to the Board of Directors, etc., periodically and as necessary. - The Crisis Management Office has been established within the Strategic Planning Group as a section specializing in the supervision of business continuity management.
-In addition, for the purposes of uniform maintenance and improvement of the Group's business continuity management system, the Group's development policies and plan are formulated each fiscal year taking into account the social environment, risk changes and other factors.
-The Business Continuity Management Committee periodically follows up on the progress of the development plan and reports to the Board of Directors, etc. In addition, the Group continuously implements the Group's joint training and drills, etc. and through such training and drills, etc., works on improvement of the effectiveness of the business continuity management system of the entire Group. - In conjunction with the introduction of the "In-house Company System," MHFG has strengthened autonomous control, which is one of the "three lines of defense," and has established and operated a structure in which risk
+In addition, MHFG regularly monitors the manner in which risk capital is used and reports to the Board of Directors, etc. - Business Policy Committees, such as the Risk Management Committee, comprehensibly coordinate and conduct discussions, and report to the Board of Directors, etc., periodically and as necessary. - A Crisis Management Office has been established within the Strategic Planning Group as a section specializing in the supervision of business continuity management.
+In addition, for the purposes of uniform maintenance and improvement of the group's business continuity management system, the group's development policies and plan are formulated each fiscal year taking into account the social environment, changes in risk and other factors.
+The Executive Management Committee periodically follows up on the progress of the development plan and reports to the Board of Directors and other governance bodies.
+In addition, the group continuously implements joint training, drills, etc. and through such training and drills, works to improve the effectiveness of the business continuity management system of the entire group. - · Moreover, in consideration of its vital role within the social infrastructure as a financial institution, Mizuho